 Unlike the foreign tax credit, the foreign earned income exclusion can reduce the absolute amount of your worldwide tax bill.
 For example, if you live in the US and have a job making under about $100,000 per year, then you’ll pay a bunch of US tax.
 But you can reduce your worldwide tax bill down to $0 by simply being a digital nomad and qualifying for the foreign earned income exclusion.

-With the foreign tax credit, on the other hand, you only reduce your US tax bill by the amount of non-US tax you pay.
+With the foreign tax credit, on the other hand, you only reduce your US tax bill by the amount of non-US income tax you pay.
 So, you’ll always pay tax once, and the rate at which you pay is the higher of the foreign or US rate.

 It depends.
 Sorry, but it does.

 There are some common situations where one is better than the other, and these are discussed in my online course Tax-Savvy Expat Entrepreneur.
 Click here to learn more.